QubitPi/management-blogs/docs/_posts/2022-08-08-evaluating-hypothesis.md

 excerpt_separator: <!--more-->
 ---

+In many cases it is important to evaluate the performance of learned hypotheses as precisely as possible.
+One reason is simply to understand whether to use the hypothesis.
+For instance, when learning from a limited-size database indicating the effectiveness of different medical treatments, it is important to understand as precisely as possible the accuracy of the learned hypotheses.
+A second reason is that evaluating hypotheses is an integral component of many learning methods.
+For example, in post-pruning decision trees to avoid overfitting, we must evaluate the impact of possible pruning steps on the accuracy of the resulting decision tree.
+Therefore it is important to understand the likely errors inherent in estimating the accuracy of the pruned and unpruned tree.

 <!--more-->

 Estimating the accuracy of a hypothesis is relatively straightforward when data is plentiful.
 However, when we must